prepare/LiteDrive/README.md

     .OrderBy(x => x.Name);
 ```

 `Query` class supports `All`, `Equals`, `Not`, `GreaterThan`, `LessThan`, `Between`, `In`, `StartsWtih`, `AND` and `OR`.
-All operations use an index.
+All operations need an index to be executed.

 ##Transactions

 All write operations are created inside a transaction.
-If you do not use `BeginTrans` and `Commit`, transaction are implicit for each operation.
+If you do not use `BeginTrans` and `Commit`, transaction are implicit
+for each operation.

 For simplicity, LiteDB do not support concurrency transactions.
-LiteDB locks your datafile to guarantee that 2 users are not changing data at same time.
+LiteDB locks your datafile to guarantee that 2 users are
+not changing data at same time.

-If there is any error during write data file, journaling save a redo log file with database dirty pages, to recovery your datafile when datafile open again.
+If there is any error during write data file, journaling save a redo log file with database dirty pages, to recovery your
+datafile when datafile open again.

 ```C#
 using(var db = new LiteEngine(dbpath))